giorgeabdala/tweetBot/README.md

 # 🕊 Twitter Engagement Bot

+Simple study project that integrates playwright and Openai's GPT api to make a Bot that responds and likes some tweets automatically.
+Project carried out as a form of study, without following good practices.

-A bot that automatically likes tweets that contain certain keywords, replies to tweets, and replies random Gm and Gn to tweets and much more...
+A bot that automatically likes tweets that contain certain keywords, replies to tweets, and random replies.

 ## 🧪 Setup